gcollombet/mandelbrot_rust_wgpu/readme.md

 The iteration count is automatically increased when zooming in, and decreased when zooming out.

-The main loop is escaped when the derivative of z is close to an arbitrary epsilon threshold.
+The mandelbrot iteration calculus loop is escaped when the derivative of z is close to an arbitrary epsilon threshold.